We are ISA, the Socio-Environmental Institute

 triangle 1996

-The comeback of the giant Indians: the Panará people get their land back
+The comeback of the giant Indians: the Panará people receive their lands back

-After 20 years of exile in the Xingu Indigenous Park, the justice system declares permanent possession by the Panará of part of their former lands.
-In 2000 they achieved an unprecedented feat: they won an indemnity suit against the Federal Government and Funai for material and moral damages caused by the contact.
-ISA acted directly in the process of recognition of the Panará Indigenous Land and in the defense of these rights.
+After 20 years of exile in the Xingu Indigenous Park, the courts declared the Panará permanent possession of part of their former lands.
+In 2000, they achieved an unprecedented feat: they won a lawsuit against the Federal Government and Funai for material and moral damages caused by contact.
+ISA was directly involved in the process of recognizing the Panará Indigenous Land and defending these rights.

 1999